Govanhill: Deprivation

-Govanhill has long been recognised as one of Scotland's deprived communities and this continues to be borne out in SIMD 2020.
-All but 1 of the area's 12 datazones fall into the bottom 30% of all Scottish datazones.
-Of these 11 datazones, 7 fall into the bottom 15% of Scottish datazones, with 6 datazones in the bottom 10%.
+Govanhill has long been recognized as one of Scotland's deprived communities and this continues to be borne out in SIMD 2020.
+All but 1 of the area's 12 data-zones fall into the bottom 30% of all Scottish data-zones.
+Of these 11 data-zones, 7 fall into the bottom 15% of Scottish data-zones, with 6 datazones in the bottom 10%.
 This indicates particularly acute deprivation in much of the neighbourhood.
-Govanhill's most deprived datazones are typically found in the Govanhill East and Aikenhead part of the district.
-Three of the five lowest ranked datazones in Govanhill can be found in this area.
+Govanhill's most deprived data-zones are typically found in the Govanhill East and Aikenhead part of the district.
+Three of the five lowest ranked data-zones in Govanhill can be found in this area.

-In addition to the above, all but four of Govanhill's SIMD datazones occupy the bottom 15% of datazones in Scotland in terms of income.
+In addition to the above, all but four of Govanhill's SIMD data-zones occupy the bottom 15% of data-zones in Scotland in terms of income.